Rockwood & Company: Brooklyn factory complex

+Fires and chocolate flood

-In May 1919, a fire broke out in the shipping department, where large quantities of chocolate was stored in burlap bags.
-The fire began in the early morning, so it burned for longer than it would have later in the day, though was confined to the one building.
-Over the course of the three hours firefighters tried to put out the fire, the water they would fire into the building ran back out, mixed with melted chocolate.
-The sugar and butter solidified and blocked the sewers on the street.
+Early in the morning on May 12, 1919, a fire broke out on the second floor of the shipping department (29 Waverly Avenue), where large quantities of chocolate was stored in burlap bags.
+A night watchman noticed smoke just after 1:00 AM and sounded an alarm.
+Because the fire began in the middle of the night, it burned for longer than it would have later in the day, though was confined to the one building.
+Firefighters responded within minutes, including Deputy Chief of the Fire Department of New York (FDNY) Fred W. Gooderson.
+A second and third alarm were sent shortly thereafter, at which point Deputy Chief John O'Hara arrived and took charge.
+Firefighters worked for three hours to put out the fire as it spread to the third floor and Rockwood & Company president William T. Jones looked on.

+The water firefighters shot into the building ran back out, mixed with melted chocolate.
+The sugar and butter solidified, blocking the sewers and the street and covering the sidewalks, making the surface on which the firefighters stood slippery and more difficult to work on.
 The Eagle report about the fire focused on the "thousand and one urchins hurried to the fire ... for word had passed along the river front that an ocean of fudge was flooding the street ... accessible to all who ventured near".
 Eventually, someone called the truant department, leading to "chocolate-gorged truants, some with far-away looks in their eyes [hauled] off to school".

+At some point during the blaze, firefighters decided the company's shipping building could not be saved and focused on the surrounding buildings.
+The shipping building was destroyed, but hey were successful in saving its neighbors.
+The fire was extinguished by around 11:00 AM, having caused damages between $75,000-$100,000 (equivalent to $-$ in 2023).